-A type of diesel engine in which the power output is extracted from a turbine driven by the exhaust gases and not via any direct rod and crank drive.
+A free-piston engine is a type of diesel engine in which the power output is extracted from a turbine driven by the exhaust gases and not via any direct rod and crank drive.
 The combustion chamber is formed between two opposed pistons in a closed metal tube, the piston oscillating in and out in phase with each other, regularly exposing the exhaust and air-inlet ports.
 Fuel is injected at the midpoint.
 The engine, which has a good power-to-weight ratio and is use din some ships, has the advantage that the gasifier and turbine units need not be sited adjacently.

 Related category TECHNOLOGY

 Home • About • Copyright © The Worlds of David Darling • Encyclopedia of Alternative Energy • Contact